momoka0122y/draft-settings-enable-websockets/draft-momoka-httpbis-settings-enable-websockets.md

 A sender MUST NOT send a SETTINGS_ENABLE_WEBSOCKETS parameter with the value of 0 after previously sending a value of 1.

 If the server supports bootstrapping WebSockets over the HTTP connection, it SHOULD include the SETTINGS_ENABLE_WEBSOCKETS parameter in the SETTINGS frame with a value of 1.
 If the server does not support bootstrapping WebSockets over the HTTP connection it SHOULD send it with a value of 0.

 A client MUST not send this setting parameter.
 Receipt of this parameter by a server does not have any impact.

-The SETTINGS_ENABLE_WEBSOCKETS parameter would allow the client to determine in advance whether the server supports WebSockets over the connection for HTTP/2 or HTTP/3, allowing the client to avoid sending unnecessary WebSocket handshake requests on HTTP/2 or HTTP/3 connections that do not support WebSockets.
+The SETTINGS_ENABLE_WEBSOCKETS parameter would allow the client to determine in advance whether the server supports WebSockets over the connection for HTTP/2 or HTTP/3.
+This allows the client to avoid sending unnecessary WebSocket handshake requests on HTTP connections that do not support WebSockets.

-This will improve compatibility with other extended CONNECT-based protocols.
+This mechanism will improve compatibility with other extended CONNECT-based protocols.

 For compatibility with past implementations which do not use this parameter, clients MAY initiate a WebSocket request without the receipt of this parameter.